Lily and partners fund £80k study into mito and neuropsychiatric diseases - News - The Lily Foundation

 Common neuropsychiatric diseases include attention deficit disorder, bipolar disorder, eating disorders, schizophrenia, obsessive compulsive disorder (OCD), autism and dementia.

-The research aims to shed new light on the neurological impact of mitochondrial diseases, and will hopefully lead to improved information, mental health care and treatments for mito patients.
+The research aims to shed new light on the neurological impact of mitochondrial diseases, and will hopefully lead to improved information, mental health care and treatments for mitochondrial disease patients.

 The Lily Foundation has partnered with the Canadian consortium Mito2i to fund the study, which will be based at Brighton and Sussex Medical School and University College London.

-The UK mito charity My Mito Mission has also contributed a significant sum to allow the project to happen.
+The UK mitochondrial disease charity My Mito Mission has also contributed a significant sum to allow the project to happen.

-"We never knew how much of Emma’s subsequent mental ill-health was down to the stress of coping with the illness, or as a direct physical result of any damage, or a combination of the two.
-We now know this issue affects many people with mito, and that more research is needed to enable more knowledge, treatment and improved patient support.
+"We never knew how much of Emma’s subsequent mental ill health was down to the stress of coping with the illness, or as a direct physical result of any damage, or a combination of the two.
+We now know this issue affects many people with mitochondrial disease, and that more research is needed to enable more knowledge, treatment and improved patient support.
 My Mito Mission is delighted to help The Lily Foundation make this vital research happen, with thanks due as always to our wonderful supporters."

 Stand by for more details about this project soon!